US Economic Performance Gauge

 Federal Reserve Policy Outlook

 Tighter financial conditions are acting as a persistent headwind to interest-sensitive sectors, reinforcing the ongoing moderation in labor demand.
 This reinforces the restrictive bias implied by underlying macro conditions.
-Cooling growth, moderating inflation pressures, and increasing labor market slack are shifting the policy balance away from a restrictive stance toward greater emphasis on economic stability.
+Current macroeconomic conditions remain broadly consistent with a restrictive Federal Reserve policy stance.
+While inflation and underlying demand pressures remain elevated, labor market signals are still relatively tight on balance, supporting the case for maintaining higher rates for longer.

 How to Read This Gauge